clocklimited/DevGuides/source/content/pages/html/jade-style-guide.md

 ## Logic

-When using `if`, `case`, `each` etc., use the built in Jade format (without leading hyphens).
+When using `if`, `case`, `each` etc., use the built-in Jade format (without leading hyphens).
 The leading hyphens break out into raw JS, and should be avoided in Jade wherever possible.

 ```jade
 //- Bad